ablotekar/oneD-fluid-simulation-code-fortran/two_component_full_fluid/README.md

 consider to be fluid.
 Hence, ion and electron both are discribed by the fluid equation.

-## How to run compile and run code
+## How to compile and run the code